l460289052/Orbitool/readme.md

 #### Show single file's information

 by pushing "Show selected file's info", you will get a figure show a file's calibration curve.
+The x axis will be mz range you set in tab 'Formula'.

 ![filecalibrationinfo](\img\filecalibrationinfo.png)